 1. Start with One Keystone

 Do not try to “fix everything”.
-Note one idea that makes sense to you.
+Keep one idea that makes sense and let it settle.

-From that Keystone, choose a single Grip to experiment with (for example: a consistent bedtime, a short daily walk, or one nourishing meal pattern you can repeat).
+From that Keystone, choose a single Practice of Skill to explore (for example: a consistent bedtime, a short daily walk, or one nourishing meal pattern you can repeat).

 3. Use the Grand Hall Library Lightly